Huntingdale railway station

 Huntingdale railway station is a commuter railway station located adjacent to the suburbs of Oakleigh and Huntingdale located in the south east of Melbourne, Victoria in Australia.
 The station originally opened in 1927 as "East Oakleigh".
 It did not receive its current name until 1954.
-The station consists of a single island platform connected to both Railway Avenue and Haughton Road via a pedestrian subway.
+Huntingdale is a ground-level host station, consisting of a single island platform connected to both Railway Avenue and Haughton Road via a pedestrian subway.